Chapter 7: Cloudification of Access¶

 - Data Reduction: The access-edge will connect an increasing number of devices (not just humans and their handsets), all of which are capable of generating data.
 Supporting data reduction will be critical, which implies the need for substantial compute capacity (likely including domain-specific processors) to be available in the access-edge.
 Research is needed to refactor applications into their edge-reduction/backend-analysis subcomponents.

 - Distributed Services: Services will become inherently distributed, with some aspects running at the access-edge, some aspects running in the datacenter, and some running on premises or end device (e.g., on-vehicle).
 Supporting such an environment requires a multi-cloud solution that is decoupled from any single infrastructure-based platform, with research needed to develop heuristics for function placement.

 - Scalability: The access-edge will potentially span thousands or even tens of thousands of edge sites.
 Scaling up the ability to remotely orchestrate that many edge sites (even at just the infrastructure level) will be a qualitatively different challenge than managing a single datacenter.
-Research is need to scale both the edge platform and widely deployed edge services.
+Research is needed to scale both the edge platform and widely deployed edge services.

-To better understand the research opportunity at the access-edge, see Democratizing the Network Edge, ACM SIGCOMM CCR, April 2019.
+To better understand the research opportunity at the access-edge, see Democratizing the Network Edge.
+ACM SIGCOMM CCR, April 2019.